rimonmostafiz/Falcon-A1/README.md

 ## Q2: What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.

 In TypeScript, enums are used to define a set of named constants, which are a way of giving nice names to sets of numeric or string values.
 They're particularly handy for status codes, user roles, directions, and any fixed set of connected variables.
+Enum provides better type safety and better code organization and also improves code readability.

 ### Numeric Enum Example:
 ```typescript